-1. Release the ZIF connector (1) the NFC module antenna cable is connected to, and then disconnect the NFC module antenna cable from the NFC module.

-2. Detach the NFC module (2) from the computer.
-The NFC module is attached to the computer with double-sided adhesive.
+Release the ZIF connector (1) the NFC module cable is connected to, and then disconnect the NFC module cable from the NFC module.
+2. Detach the NFC module (2) from the top cover with keyboard.
+The NFC module is attached to the top cover with keyboard with double-sided adhesive.

-3. Remove the NFC module.
+Remove the NFC module.

-To install the NFC module, reverse the removal procedure.
+To install the NFC module, reverse this procedure.